ec-johnston/2021GL094038/README.md

 - func.R: defines functions used throughout data processing and analysis
 - calc-cumulative-precip.R: calculates up to thirty-day cumulative precipitation intensity from PRISM data
-- calc-slope.R: calculates 4km slope from a 3 arc second digital elevation model (DEM)
+- calc-slope.R: calculates slope from a digital elevation model (DEM)
 - buffer-rural.R: subdivides rural areas based on proximity to urbanized areas and urban clusters
 - combine-variables.R: combines variables into a panel dataset